bluenote-1577/phase-doc/docs/source/quick_start.rst

 #.
 We offer a precompiled executable for linux

-   *  Should work for > 95% of linux users (requires AVX-2 SIMD instructions that most modern CPUs have)
+   *  Should work for > 99% of linux users

 #.
 Conda installation forthcoming